jeanpaulsio/algorithms-in-python/docs/arrays_and_strings/clone_even_numbers.md

 - Pointer `i` tracks the current element being processed while pointer `j` tracks where to write the next element(s).

+## Edge Cases

+- Empty array
+- All elements are -1
+- All odd numbers
+- All even numbers
+- Single element whether +ve or -ve

 ## Time Complexity

 - O(n) where n is the length of the array.